deepaksood619/deepaksood619.github.io/docs/courses/course-credit-risk-modeling/intro.md

 # Intro

-- Credit Risk

-The likelihood that a borrower would not repay their loan to the lender (not receive owed principal and interest)
+- Credit Risk - The likelihood that a borrower would not repay their loan to the lender (not receive owed principal and interest)
 - Collection costs
-- Default

-A borrower not being able to repay their debt
+- Default - A borrower not being able to repay their debt
 - Lenders must assess credit risk associated with each borrower
 - Collaterals
 - Increase the interest rate (Risk-based pricing)
 - Expected loss (EL) - PG, LGD, EAD
     - UL - Unexpected losses - result of adverse economic circumstances
     - SL - Exceptional (stress) losses - result of severe economic downturn
     - There is certain amount of credit risk associated with every borrower
-    - Estimating expected loss (expected credit loss)

-The amount a lender might lose by lending to a borrower
+    - Estimating expected loss (expected credit loss) - The amount a lender might lose by lending to a borrower

-- Probability of Default (PD)

-The borrowers inability to repay their debt in full or on time
+- Probability of Default (PD) - The borrowers inability to repay their debt in full or on time

-- Loss Given Default (LGD)

-The proportion of the total exposure that cannot be recovered by the lender once a default has occurred
+- Loss Given Default (LGD) - The proportion of the total exposure that cannot be recovered by the lender once a default has occurred

-- Exposure At Default (EAD)

-The total value that a lender is exposed to when a borrower defaults
+- Exposure At Default (EAD) - The total value that a lender is exposed to when a borrower defaults

-- EL = PD *LGD* EAD
+- `EL = PD * LGD * EAD`
 - Loan to value
 - Capital Adequacy, Regulations and Basel II Accord
     - Capital requirement/capital adequacy/regulatory capital
     - Risk weighted assets